cGuille/vrc/README.md

  * **Host IP**: here write the **local** IP address of the computer running VLC.
 That means that it is not the IP displayed on whatismyip.com etc., but the IP you can find in your operating system network settings ([look here to learn how to find it](http://kb.iu.edu/data/aapa.html#web)).
 If it is an IPv4 address, it probably looks like "192.168.0.X".
 Just change the last number accordingly.
  * **VLC HTTP port**: if you have not changed the VLC settings, you probably don't need to change this setting.

 Now you can go back to the app.
 When you want to give an order to VLC, hit the `Start listening` button and just say the command you want.
 Wait a few seconds to see if it worked.
-There is no "in app" feedback yet but it is planned.
+You should see a little message telling you what happened fading in and out.

 ### Currently supported commands (french only):